 For the last six years Baptist World Aid (BWA) has released its annual Ethical Fashion Report with the express purpose of providing “... a picture of ethical sourcing practices in the fashion industry as a resource for consumers, corporations, investors, and policymakers.”
-The report grades 130 fashion companies from A+ to F based on responses to a survey that focuses on labour rights and more recently environmental management.
-Theoretically, these grades are supposed to empower consumers to make ethical purchasing decisions.
-But how useful is the report really?

-Interviews - We chat with the beautiful Kitty Scott about her swimwear brand, Cleonie.
+Behind the Brand - We chat with the beautiful Kitty Scott about her swimwear brand, Cleonie.

 Warning: if you read beyond this point you will be put under Kitty's spell (she is, after all, a self-confessed mermaid).
 She's kind, she cares about this planet, and she's put these passions into an environmentally and socially conscious business.

-Interviews - We had A Very Good chat with A Very Good Bra founder, Steph Devine.
+Behind the Brand - We had A Very Good chat with A Very Good Bra founder, Steph Devine.

 Stephanie Devine, aka the fabulous founder of The Very Good Bra, had her heart set on “creating the world’s first zero-waste bra”.
 After starting a wire-free bra brand through which she learned about everything from natural materials to sizes that fit all body types, she decided to make her dream become a reality, and the environment (and our girls) could not be happier about it.